vanjac/tapedeck/README.md

 Build with `make`.
 Compiles to `tapedeck.out`.
 Run in a terminal.
-To run you must have the DJ board connected as a MIDI device, and sound input/output devices.
+To run you must have the DJ board connected as a MIDI device, one audio input device, and two audio output devices (one of which is defined in `audio.c`).

 Tapes are read and stored as `.wav` files in the current directory.
 They are named with a letter (L,E,S,C) and a